 It’s been over a year since I’ve seen The Boss Baby in theaters, and I’m finally getting around to reading the source material.
 Can I just say, they really pulled quite the story out of this very short read.
 The Boss Baby reads like a cheeky poem about what all parents know, when you bring a baby home, they are the ones who really run the household.
 From that concept, the movie creates an epic back story that is absurd and hilarious.
 It’s another adorable kids movie that really seems like it was made for adults.
 There are plenty of jokes and gags that will tickle the parents in the audience and fly right over the kids’ heads, but the kids will love the bright colors and beautiful animation.

 There is nothing exceptional about the book, but it is very cute.
 Although the book is geared toward kids 1-4, I think it would be a great baby shower gift for soon-to-be parents.
 The movie is funny and great for family movie night.

 The Final Grade

-Page Turner: The book is such a quick read that it could be a good book to read during before-bed story time for your little ones.
+Page Turner: The Boss Baby is such a quick read that it could be a good book to read during before-bed story time for your little ones.

-Theater Popcorn with Extra Butter: The book gives very slim pickings for a movie, but the movie did a great job of telling their story about the boss baby while keeping the book’s concept intact.
+Theater Popcorn with Extra Butter: Although The Boss Baby gives very slim pickings for a movie, the movie did a great job of telling their story about the boss baby while keeping the book’s concept intact.